Skip to Main Content

 Once the program has been completed, students should be able to:

-Articulate relevant child development theory across the early years and demonstrate the ability to apply child development theory to practice.
+Apply relevant child development theory across the early years and demonstrate the ability to apply child development theory to practice.

 Design appropriate learning environments for young children and integrate sound safety, health, and nutrition practices within the early childhood classroom and program according to local, state, and national standards for quality care and early education.